-Figure 5-23 Configuring Region Entrance Detection
+Figure 5-25 Configuring Region Entrance Detection

 3. The event triggered and park action related PTZ movement will be locked for 180 seconds after you enter the line crossing detection interface.
-Optionally, you can click the Unlock(69s) button to manually activate the moven vate the movement, or lock the movement when the button turns to Lock by clicking it.
+Optionally, you can click the

+Unlock(69s) button to manually activate the movement, or lock the movement when the button turns to Lock by clicking it.